ether/eslint-config-etherpad/README.md

-5. *Optional but recommended:* Specify the minimum version of Node.js you support (ideally this would match [Etherpad's minimum required version](https://github.com/ether/etherpad-lite#requirements)) so that the `node` ESLint plugin can warn you when you use incompatible features:
+5. *Optional but recommended:* Specify the minimum version of Node.js you support (ideally this would match [Etherpad's minimum required version](https://github.com/ether/etherpad-lite#requirements)) so that the `n` ESLint plugin (for Node.js) can warn you when you use incompatible
+    features:

     ```json
       "engines": {